tanthai028/Student/README.md

 # Usage
 For your convenience, here is how you could do it in CMD environment.

-1. First compile: gcc student.c
+1. First compile: gcc main.c
 2. After compilation, to run the program, you would type the following command: a.exe

 # Sample Run